philips-software/powershell-hsdp-iam/CONTRIBUTE.md

 # Contributing to powershell-hsdp-iam

-We'd love for you to contribute to our source code and to make the cf-api even better than it is today!
+We'd love for you to contribute to our source code and to make this project even better than it is today!
  Here are the guidelines we'd like you to follow:

  - [Question or Problem?](#question)